For consumers For business

 Free People isn’t doing enough

 Free People rates “Not Good Enough” for people, the planet, and animals.
 While the American label (and its parent company URBN) has made some progress when it comes to reducing its impact on the planet, there is still room for improvement.
-Promoting reusable shopping bags, using energy efficient LED lighting in stores, improving fuel efficiency in transport, and renewable energy being installed in part of the brand’s direct operations, are nice touches, but not enough.
+Efforts like promoting reusable shopping bags, using energy-efficient LED lighting in stores, improving fuel efficiency in shipping, and renewable energy being installed in part of the brand’s direct operations, are good starting points but they just don’t cut it.
+As a huge, global brand that mass produces clothes, Free People needs to address some of the most pressing sustainability issues in fashion today, such as reducing emissions in its tier 2 production stage (ie when fabrics are manufactured).
+The brand should also be working to manage the hazardous chemicals, water usage, and wastewater in its supply chain.

 When it comes to animals, Free People also has a way to go before it can achieve a higher rating.
-The brand still uses leather, wool, and exotic animal hair from unspecified sources.
+The brand still uses leather, wool, and exotic animal hair from unspecified sources, and it doesn’t even have a formal animal welfare policy.

 Overall, we’ve rated Free People “Not Good Enough”.
-The brand has taken some positive measures, but it’s simply not pulling its weight when it comes to protecting the Earth and its inhabitants.
 Free People has to do better for the planet, people, and animals, be more transparent, and treat all its workers fairly.

 Altar